holdenk/spark-testing-base/README.md

 ```

 In surefire make sure that forkCount is set to 1 and reuseForks is true.

+If your testing Spark SQL CodeGen make sure to set SPARK_TESTING=true

 ## Where is this from?